 Students Will: Work together to create a strategies to reach a goal; Cooperate to apply these strategies

-Materials: medium size ball (dodgeball size), timer
+Materials: medium size ball (dodgeball size), stopwatch (like on a smartphone)

 Zoo U Game Context: Players must ask a classmate for help, then work together to catch Lester the bird, who is loose in the classroom.

 Cooperation games are a great way to teach teamwork and strategy.
 In this activity, students will practice their cooperation skills to make sure everyone “catches Lester,” or touches a ball, in the shortest amount of time possible.

 Have you ever had a class that just could NOT get along?
 Whether it started at the beginning of the year and kept building, or there just seemed to be something in the air one week, having your kids at each other’s throats day after day makes it really hard to get any teaching done.

 The animosity in one of my classes had been slowly building in the first couple weeks of school.
 I’d be trying to teach and this is all I was hearing:

 “Stop looking at me!”

 Finally I just had to cancel art and spend my 45 minutes with them doing something, anything, to create some goodwill between these kids.